shenkong1221/seoul-bike-sharing-demand-analysis/README.md

 **EDA conclusion:** The relationship between temperature and demand is positive but non-linear; hour of day is a strong independent driver; peak demand results from multiple conditions overlapping rather than any single variable; and temperature/season exhibit multicollinearity that must be accounted for in modeling.

 ### 4. Predictive Modeling
-Built and iteratively refined a series of linear regression models using `tidymodels`, evaluating each on a held-out test set (80/20 split, `set.seed(1)` for reproducibility).
+Built and iteratively refined a series of linear regression models using `tidymodels`, evaluating each on a train/test set (80/20 split, `set.seed(1)` for reproducibility).

 **Step 1 — Baseline models.** Compared a weather-only model against a full-variable model (weather + date/time).
 The full-variable model performed meaningfully better, confirming that date/time variables add real predictive value.
 Coefficient inspection (valid for direct comparison since all predictors are normalized to the same scale) identified `RAINFALL`, `HUMIDITY`, `DEW_POINT_TEMPERATURE`, and `TEMPERATURE` as the most influential predictors.
-(Note: `SOLAR_RADIATION` showed a counter-intuitive negative coefficient — a multicollinearity artifact, since `TEMPERATURE` absorbs most of solar radiation's explanatory power, not evidence that sunnier weather reduces demand.)
+(Note: `SOLAR_RADIATION` showed a counter-intuitive negative coefficient — a **multicollinearity artifact**, since `TEMPERATURE` absorbs most of solar radiation's explanatory power, not evidence that sunnier weather reduces demand.)

 **Step 2 — Polynomial terms.** Added higher-order polynomial terms for the four most important variables to capture non-linear relationships, selecting the polynomial degree per variable (up to degree 6) based on the largest simultaneous RMSE decrease and R² increase on test data, while visually checking for overfitting (widening confidence bands at higher orders).

-**Step 3 — Interaction terms.** Added pairwise interactions (`RAINFALL:HUMIDITY`, `HUMIDITY:TEMPERATURE`, `TEMPERATURE:RAINFALL`) to capture secondary effects between weather variables, improving both R² and RMSE further without overfitting.
+**Step 3 — Interaction terms.** Added pairwise interaction terms (`RAINFALL:HUMIDITY`, `HUMIDITY:TEMPERATURE`, `TEMPERATURE:RAINFALL`) to capture secondary effects between weather variables, improving both R² and RMSE further without causing overfitting.

-**Step 4 — Regularization.** Attempted to control the growing model complexity by switching to a `glmnet` engine with penalty/mixture hyperparameters tuned via 5-fold cross-validation and grid search.
-This step **reduced test performance** rather than improving it — a useful negative result showing that more advanced techniques don't always outperform a well-specified linear model.
+**Step 4 — Regularisation.** Attempted to control the growing model complexity by switching to a `glmnet` engine with penalty/mixture hyper-parameters tuned via 5-fold cross-validation and grid search.
+This step **reduced test performance** rather than improving it — a useful negative result showing that **more advanced techniques don't always outperform a well-specified linear model**.

 **Model comparison:**